Healthcare System for Expats in Denmark

 Healthcare Information for Expatriates Living in Denmark

 Often ranked as one of the happiest countries across the globe.
 Denmark is an expat’s dream destination because of the high standards of living it offers.
 Expats, as well as residents, can enjoy a convenient and luxurious lifestyle as the model welfare society.
-Healthcare system for expats in Denmark promotes and offers a wide range of services that are either discounted or free.
+The public healthcare system in Denmark brings to the table broad-spectrum, largely taxpayer-financed benefits to insured residents; numerous services are free when they are used for those registered in the system, however, some services involve user-charges or co-payments, and not all private care is covered.
 If you or your kids are Lego fans, Denmark is also your best destination.
-Expats often choose Denmark if they are looking for enjoyable and peaceful expatriate life.
+Expats often choose Denmark if they are looking for an enjoyable and peaceful expatriate life.

 This nation’s social welfare system, complemented by equally efficient and robust healthcare facilities, will bring you peace of mind and calm when you set foot in this European country.
 Denmark is home to a strong network of healthcare facilities and their standards are very high.
 Residents, as well as Expats, can have easy access to its healthcare scheme.
-As an Expat, you can take advantage of the top-notch public healthcare facilities or opt for private medical care.
+For foreigners, the Denmark healthcare system for expats offers top-notch public healthcare facilities while also allowing the option of private medical care.

 Global Healthcare Solutions

 The healthcare system in Denmark includes primary care and secondary care sectors.
-All legal residents can enjoy public healthcare for free; however, expats can always go for additional coverage by purchasing private health insurance policies if they want.
+All legal residents who are registered with the healthcare system in Denmark are eligible for health services through the national scheme (verified by the health-insurance card), but eligibility requires registration with a CPR number Denmark healthcare system and selected services or user charges may be applicable; many people also purchase elective private insurance to cut down on-call times or cover services that are not included.
 For general health issues, residents can contact primary care providers that include dentists, psychologists, family doctors, etc. Specialized medical treatments and hospital care are included in the secondary care sector.
-Referral of a general practitioner is usually needed before visiting a hospital and seeing a health specialist.
+Referral from a general practitioner is usually needed before visiting a hospital and seeing a health specialist.

 CPR Number and Yellow Card